 Artists of Ampilatwatja: Dealing with an overseas gallery

-The exhibition was successful and twenty two of the paintings were sold.
-A dispute arose as to the calculation of the amount owed to the artists and the return of the unsold works.
+The Artists of Ampilatwatja were part of an exhibition in London which was very successful and where twenty two of the exhibited paintings were sold.
+A dispute arose between the gallery and the artists as to the calculation of the amount owed to the artists and the return of the unsold works.

-In most cases, Artists in the Black can provide very little help to artists in dispute with galleries or businesses located overseas.
+In most cases, Arts Law's Artists in the Black program can provide very little help to artists in dispute with internationally based galleries or businesses.
 We can only advise on Australian law and it is extremely difficult to recover money or property from overseas.
-However, on this occasion, Artists in the Black was able to persuade international law firm DLA Piper to provide the services of a lawyer based in the United Kingdom on a pro bono basis.
-Solicitor Luke Holmes negotiated a successful resolution of the dispute that involved the return of the remaining unsold artworks and agreeing the amount of the final payment.
+However, on this occasion, Artists in the Black was able to engage international law firm DLA Piper to provide the services of a lawyer based in the United Kingdom on a pro bono basis.
+Solicitor Luke Holmes negotiated a successful resolution of the dispute that involved the return of the remaining unsold artworks and agreeing upon the amount of the final payment.

-The main issue was the infringement of her copyright in the Work, coupled with infringements of her moral rights of attribution and of integrity and of attribution.
-The company distorted the Work when reproducing it on the commercial vehicle, the colours were changed and there was no attribution of Davis as the original creator.
+The main issue was the infringement of her copyright in the work, coupled with infringements of her moral rights of attribution and of integrity and of attribution.
+The company distorted her artwork when reproducing it on the commercial vehicle: the colours were changed and there was no attribution of Davis as the original creator.
 These actions were all the more hurtful to Davis as her designs and artworks illustrate her cultural beliefs and values and her connection to her ancestors.

 After several letters of demand remained unsuccessful to resolve the matter, legal proceedings were commenced in the Federal Magistrates Court.
 Before the matter went to hearing, further discussions resulted in an agreement to remove the infringing artwork from the vehicles and the company’s website.
 The terms of the final settlement are confidential.

-Artists in the Black appreciated the support of Clayton Utz, which took the matter on a pro bono basis.
+Artists in the Black appreciated the support of Clayton Utz, which took the matter on a pro bono basis and donated over pro bono 140 hours.
 This matter was run by senior associate Nicholas Tyacke and IP litigation partner Peter Knight.
 Barrister Richard Cobden SC also provided his services on a pro bono basis representing Davis in court.
-Clayton Utz donated over 140 pro bono hours!

-This matter does not only demonstrate how pro bono work makes a difference; it also illustrates how copyright law can sometimes be used to protect Indigenous cultural integrity.
+This matter not only demonstrates how pro bono work makes a difference; it also illustrates how copyright law can sometimes be used to protect Indigenous cultural integrity.